jorzel/jorzel.github.io/_posts/2021-12-02-ports-and-adapters-architecture-python-nameko-microexample.md

+---
+title: Ports and adapters architecture.
+Nameko microexample
+description: Port and adapters (or hexagonal) architecture is a software design concept introduced by Alistair Cockburn in 2005.
+The main goal of it is to provide a clear seperation between application logic and external dependencies like database, user interface, framework providing HTTP requests, etc.
+---

 ## Introduction
 Port and adapters (or hexagonal) architecture is a software design concept introduced by Alistair Cockburn in 2005.
 The main goal of it is to provide a clear seperation between application logic and external dependencies like database, user interface, framework providing HTTP requests, etc.